combogenomics/MeStudio/README.md

                         MOTIF_true_intergenic.gff file
   -ups UPSTREAM, --upstream UPSTREAM
                         MOTIF_upstream.gff file
-  -prt, --prt_bed       Write in [OUT] tabular per-feature file ready for RCircos (OPTIONAL) -split, --split_features
+  -bed, --make_bed       Write in [OUT] tabular per-feature file ready for RCircos (OPTIONAL) -split, --split_by_chromosome
                         Rearrange your input GFFs for chromosomes (OPTIONAL)
 ```
 The `-split` flag saves into the output directory the GFFs at “chromosome level” rather than “feature level”.
-Each GFF produced will be characterized not for
-feature (CDS, nCDS, true intergenic and upstream) but by chromosomes (or contigs), maintaining the MeStudio Core derived contents and layout.
+Each GFF produced will be characterized not for feature (CDS, nCDS, true intergenic and upstream) but by chromosomes (or contigs), maintaining the MeStudio Core derived contents and layout.

-The `-prt` flag produces a BED file for each feature in which is reported:
+The `-bed` flag produces a BED file for each feature in which is reported:
 - the chrom column, with the name of each chromosome or contig
 - start of the feature
 - end of the feature